 Pursuant to the Federal Drug Free Workplace Act of 1988, The City of New Haven has a adopted a Drug Free Workplace Policy.
 The City of New Haven requires a pre-employment drug test, which includes screening for marijuana.

 All Library positions serve a diverse population, including a substantial Spanish-speaking community.
-Spanish/English bilingual candidates are encouraged to apply.
+English/Spanish candidates are encouraged to apply.

 This is a General Fund, “Non Tested” position.